Hazelstorm/413w22-taikomapper/README.md

 ### Qualitative Evaluation

+We have produced two Taiko maps using the trained model.
+The following songs were used:
+- Tanchiky - School (BPM: offset: ).
+A video of the map can be found [here](https://www.youtube.com/watch?v=l91C-G_mRK0).
+- Bill Wurtz - School (BPM: offset: ).
+A video of the map can be found [here](https://www.youtube.com/watch?v=FnAFkdGqGAY).

+Neither song is in the training set.

 Overall, the ```notePresenceRNN``` model seemed to pick up percussion elements quite well.
 However, we've noticed that the model tends to perform relatively poorly in sections of music that are low-intensity.
 Specifically, the model sometimes places sporadic notes that don't really follow the rhythm of the music in such low-intensity sections.
 We hypothesize a few reasons for this behaviour:
 - Low-intensity sections of music tend to have less percussion and more melodic elements.
 On the other hand, ```notePresenceRNN``` seems to focus on the percussion element of music, so the model could struggle when percussion is not present.
 Furthermore, we've limited ```fmax```, the max frequency for the spectrogram, to 5000 Hz; this frequency limit may cut off treble in low-intensity sections (where bass is limited).
 - In human-made Taiko maps, usually a break section would be placed upon a low-intensity musical verse.
 Our model has occassionally placed "break sections", albeit most of the time there are a handful of notes in the break section.
 We see this as an attempt by the model to imitate the human break section, but an incorrectly-placed break section can be penalized heavily by our loss (predicting no note when there is a note is penalized heavily).